-We call it a “reading” because astrology is a language built on archetypes, and a birth chart is a story.
-When I read a birth chart, I’m translating the core story that anchors it: the central themes and narratives that help divulge your unique needs, values, conflicts, and cravings.
+When we interpret an astrological chart, we call the process “reading.”
+That’s because astrology is a language built on archetypes, and every chart is a story.
+As I read a birth chart, I’m translating the core story that anchors it: the central themes and narratives that help divulge your unique needs, values, conflicts, and cravings.

 There tends to be a gentle moral at the center — a lesson to learn, a challenge to meet, or a pattern to break.
 The chart can’t foretell exactly where you’re going or why, but it can show you how to be along the way.